wahur666/ConquestFrontierWarsRay-mirror/docs/framework.md

   - `VideoPlayer`
 - Lifecycle, composition, transform behavior, and node-specific usage notes should now be maintained on those classes instead of here.
+- The current 2D sprite split is:
+  1. `Sprite` for drawing one resolved texture or one indexed frame from a shared frame collection
+  2. `AnimatedSprite2D` for time-based playback over indexed sprite frames

 ### Input